 Nature of Conflict: Fees calculated based on assets under management could potentially lead OFIC to overstate the portfolio values.

-structures, and performance reporting, potentially leading to biased outcomes favouring us.
+Potential Conflict: Our financial interests have the potential to impact valuation methods, fee structures, and performance reporting, potentially leading to biased outcomes favouring us.
 This could result in Clients paying higher fees.

 How the Conflict is Addressed: Portfolio valuations are determined by an independent third party using standard industry-recognized methodologies to determine pricing, reducing the potential for bias and ensuring consistency.